-Metal Molds are a part of Nuclear reactors, boilers, machinery and mechanical appliances; parts thereof.
+Metal Molds are a part of Machinery, mechanical appliances, & parts.
 They include Moulds, injection & compression, for rubber or plasti, Moulds for rubber or plastic, nes, Moulds, injection or compression, for metals/carbides, Moulds for metal or metal carbides, nes, Moulds for mineral materials, Moulds for glass, Patterns, moulding, Bases, moulding, and Boxes, moulding, for metal foundry.

 Description Moulding boxes are used to hold and protect moulds while they are being made.
 Mould bases are used to support the molds during the manufacturing process.
 Mould patterns are used to create moulds that can be reused over and over again.
 Moulds for metal, metal carbides, glass, mineral materials, rubber or plastics are used in the production of other goods.